fusonic/dotnet-extensions/docs/UnitTests/README.md

 - We support InMemory-Database tests.
 They are marked with `[InMemoryTest]`.
 The `TestDataSeed` gets executed for each one of these tests.
 - We support database tests against an PostgreSql-Database.
 They are marked with `[PostgreSqlTest]`.
 The database gets created from an already seeded database template, thus the seed must not be run again.
 You can find the parameter descriptions in [PostgreSql](#postgresql).
 - If no attribute is defined on the method or the class, use an InMemory-database
+- If a nightly build is currently running, execute all tests as `PostgreSql` tests.

   When a db context is requested, `YourDbContext` gets resolved, so you can inject other dependencies into your context.
 The `DbContextOptions` provided depend on the current test (InMemoryOptions vs PostgreSqlOptions vs WhateverOptions).